leftCoast/LC_baseTools/README.md

 **mapper** - Linear mapper function.
 Unlike the Arduino version, this uses doubles as input and output.
 It also saves as much of the calculation as possible between mapping calls.

 **mechButton** - Class that creates a debounced button.
-It works, its in need of a rewrite.
+Has three possible user levels : Beginner - Simple polling, Intermediate - Use callbacks. and Pro - Use as a base class to create wild new custom actions.

 **multiMap** - Non-linear mapping function.
 Starts out blank and the user adds x,y points to it before use.